-You should know that these grains are not like oats or wheat, meaning they do not contain any carbs.
-They are a matrix of sugars, bacteria, yeasts, lipids, and protein which look like cauliflower but are gelatinous and squishy.
+We should know that these grains are not like oats or wheat, meaning they do not contain any carbs.
+They are a matrix of sugars, bacteria, yeasts, lipids, and proteins that look like cauliflower but are gelatinous and squishy.

 According to one study kefir improves lipid profiles and blood glucose control in individuals with type 2 diabetes.
 These individuals drank around 600 ml of kefir on a daily basis; they noticed improvements.

 This is in comparison to other individuals with diabetes who drank the same amount but of normal milk.

 We already mentioned that kefir contains lactic acid.
 This is actually the first sign that kefir can be beneficial for people with diabetes, because of its acidity it can lower blood glucose levels.

 According to a few studies, even a small amount of acid might reduce blood sugar levels.
 Last, but not least, according to another study, kefir might help prevent osteoporosis and its onset and also improve bone density.

 We can consume kefir as a drink, or we can add it to our morning smoothie.
 Do not add kefir to cooked products, because the heat will destroy the probiotic bacteria.

 If we want to, we can make our own kefir.
 All we need to do is remove the grains and add them to fresh milk.
 Also, we need to know that the kefir has a sour taste and we might take a little time to get used to the taste.

 Consuming from 6 to 8 ounces of kefir on a daily basis, incorporated into a healthy meal plan is likely to be one amazing moderate-carb drink for people with diabetes.